cableguy99/docs/docs/general/faq.md

 Go to your masternode page on Shifu, if you are logged in Shifu with the owner account, you can click next to the masternode name to edit infos.

 #### My node status is 'Proposed', will it change status with next checkpoint?
-Yes, if you are in top-150 most voted.
+Yes, if you are in the top-150 most voted.

 #### Why is a node flagged as 'Slashed'?
-With Slashing v2.0, a masternode who doesn't create any block within an epoch and therefore delays the network by 10 seconds at each of their turns will be penalized (no rewards) for the next five epochs.
+With Slashing v2.0, a masternode that doesn't create any blocks within an epoch and therefore delays the network by 10 seconds at each of their turns will be penalized (no rewards) for the next five epochs.

-Note: a slashed Masternode can still sign transactions if he’s online but receive no rewards for doing so.
+Note: a slashed Masternode can still sign transactions if it’s online but will receive no rewards for doing so.

 After being slashed for 5 epochs, the Masternode is analysed for re-entry.
-If the slashed Masternode have signed any transaction during the last epoch (meaning that he's up and working again) it will come back to its Masternode status and receive rewards normally.
+If the slashed Masternode have signed any transactions during the last epoch (meaning that it's up and working again) it will gain back it's Masternode status and receive rewards normally.
 Otherwise it will be slashed for a new round of 5 epochs.
 This can happen as long as the node isn't back up or kicked out of the top 150.

-Some reasons for being Slashed might be that the masternode does not have the correct Tao software, lack of memory or masternode crashes due to the lack of e-maintenance and operation by the masternode owner.
+Some reasons for being Slashed might be that the masternode does not have the correct Tao software, lack of memory or the masternode crashes due to the lack of maintenance and operation by the masternode owner.

 #### How do I update my Masternode to the newest version?
 Run this command: `pip3 install -U taomn && taomn update && taomn start`